Maryland Court of Appeals

 The Maryland Court of Appeals also supervises the exercise of the disciplinary and reinstatement powers of the local courts, as the Court of Appeals has original and complete jurisdiction over attorney discipline matters.
 A court must insist upon the maintenance of the integrity of the Bar and to prevent the transgressions of an individual lawyer from bringing its image into disrepute.

 There is the current makeup of the Maryland Court of Appeals in 2020:

 - Judge Robert N. McDonald

 In the past, there has been a struggle getting opinions back from the court.
-New Chief Judge Mary Ellen Barbera has done a fantastic job of turning that around and getting opinions decided in a reasonable time frame.
+New Chief Judge Mary Ellen Barbera (actually not so new anymore, 2013) has done a fantastic job of turning that around and getting opinions decided in a reasonable time frame.